 International Travel Insurance for professional travellers

-However, travel insurances typically are subsidiary insurances, in addition to an insurance in the home country.
+However, travel insurances are typically subsidiary insurances, in addition to a primary insurance in the home country.
 As such, they have a limited number of benefits, e.g. usually no preventive care, no maternity benefits, no treatment of a pre-existing medical condition and any of its consequences or complications, etc. The maximum benefit might also be insufficiently low.
 The Allianz health insurance for MPAs is a more comprehensive insurance with more benefits (for a higher premium than typical travel insurances) and is more recommended for longer-term stays and MPAs with family.

-Holders of a Swiss legitimation card "P" and their family members, if holders of a legitimation card "B", "C", "D", "E", "G", "L", "P" or of a Ci permit, can take out voluntary membership with the Swiss LAMal insurance during the first 6 months from the date of issue of the legitimation card.
+Holders of a Swiss legitimation card "P" and their family members, if holders of a legitimation card types "B", "C", "D", "E", "G", "L", "P" or of a Ci permit, can take out voluntary membership with the Swiss LAMal insurance during the first 6 months from the date of issue of a legitimation card.
 The health insurance becomes effective retroactively as of the date the legitimation card is received.
 Further information is available here.

 Recent ACCU presentations on healthcare: